viswanc/ezt-try2/ReadMe.md

 * 180409

   * 1802  Verified that Envoy runs on Kubernetes v1.10.0.
-  * 2014  Setup probe for a service.
+  * 2014  Setup probe for a service (grpc-wrapper).

 * 180410

-  * 0114  Setup prober for an envoy sidecar.
+  * 0114  Setup probe for an envoy sidecar.
+  * 0142  Setup probe for another service, grpc-service.
+  * 2028  Added a utils script, helpers.sh, with helper functions.
+  * 2145  Probes reset successful.